jsmolka/blog/content/sprite/four-shades-of-gray.md

 ---
-title: "Four Shades of Green"
+title: "Four Shades of Gray"
-description: "That's all it took for an awesome childhood."
+description: "The new book is coming out soon."
 tags: ["sprite", "emulation", "programming"]
 date: 2022-09-17
 type: post